 16 May Eye Diseases

 Did you know that as you age, you are at higher risk of developing age-related eye diseases and conditions?
 In fact, as you age your vision changes, perhaps it starts with needing glasses to see up close, or you have trouble adjusting to glare.
 Changes like these are a normal part of aging.
 But, these changes alone cannot stop you from enjoying an active lifestyle or maintaining your independence.
 There is however, eye diseases that can.
 These include macular degeneration, cataracts, diabetic eye disease, and glaucoma.
 Maintaining your eyes as you age is just as important as maintaining your overall health.
-While you can’t prevent all age-related changes to your eyes, you can protect your vision and reduce your risk for serious eye disease in the future.
+While you can’t prevent all age-related changes to your eyes, you can protect your vision and reduce your risk for serious eye problems in the future.
 With this in mind, we offer some insight on common eye diseases and how to prevent them.

 Vision is the most important of our five senses, yet many people still take it for granted.